jchang-avtx/automation_test_scripts/Regression_Testbed_TF_Module/modules/testbed-basic/README.md

 - **admin_password**

-Admin password to be used for logging into te Aviatrix controller.
+Admin password to be used for logging into the Aviatrix controller.

 - **access_account**